massalabs/massa-standards/wallet/dapps-communication.md

     // listen for the response
     window[eventTargetName].addEventListener('signed', ({ pkey, signature, correlationId }) => {
-      actions.find(a => a.correlationId == correlationId).response = { pkey, signature }
+      // fill the response attribute of the action corresponding to the correlationId actions.find(a => a.correlationId == correlationId).response = { pkey, signature }
     })